 In December 2019, in connection with the Business Combination, the Company's stockholders approved the 2019 Equity Incentive Plan (the "2019 Plan") and reserved 5,500,000 shares of common stock for issuance thereunder.
 The 2019 Plan became effective immediately upon the closing of the Business Combination.
 The maximum number of shares of common stock that may be issued pursuant to the exercise of incentive options under the 2019 Plan is 16,500,000.
-On April 1, 2020, the number of common shares reserved for issuance increased automatically by 4.0% of the total number of shares of common stock outstanding on the last day of the preceding month (i.e.2,186,215 shares of common stock) in accordance with the evergreen provision of the 2019 incentive plan.
-As of September 30, 2020, options to purchase 2,457,458 shares of common stock and 127,200 restricted stock units ("RSUs") have been granted under the 2019 Plan and5,101,557 shares remained available for future grant.
+On April 1, 2020, the number of common shares reserved for issuance increased automatically by 4.0% of the total number of shares of common stock outstanding on the last day of the preceding month (i.e.2,186,215 shares of common stock) in accordance with the evergreen provision of the 2019 Plan.
+As of December 31, 2020, options to purchase 2,546,580 shares of common stock and214,980 restricted stock units ("RSUs") were outstanding under the 2019 Plan and 4,893,006 shares of common stock remained available for future grant under the 2019 Plan.